6 Gifts to Give to a Friend Who is Grieving

 4. Personalized “Writing” Jewelry

-Nothing is more personal than that of handwriting; how a person signs their name, the special words or nicknames they have for a loved one, or a favorite phrase that someone longs to hear.
+Nothing is more personal than someone’s handwriting; how a person signs their name, the special words or nicknames they have for a loved one, or a favorite phrase that someone longs to hear.
 Now imagine opening a box that contains a piece of jewelry with just THAT.
 With these special gifts for a grieving family comes a daily love note from the grave, a chance to feel the power of words and the significance of unique handwriting that is specific to someone that is loved.

 READ MORE: Exploration of Grief Therapy